 Once you notice that your tires have been slashed, you need to call the insurance company.
 You will be asked to identify how they were slashed.
 If you don’t know, it is most likely an act of vandalism.
+Fortunately, auto insurance covers vandalism if you have the right coverage.
 However, an investigation will need to be conducted.

 Some of the most common reasons for tires getting slashed include: